jackwasey/icd/README.md

 Calculate comorbidities, and perform fast and accurate validation, conversion, manipulation, filtering and comparison of ICD-9-CM (clinical modification) codes.
 ICD-9 codes appear numeric but leading and trailing zeroes, and both decimal and non-decimal "short" format codes exist.
 The package enables a work flow from raw lists of ICD-9 codes from hospital billing databases to comorbidities.
 ICD-9 to comorbidity mappings from Quan (Deyo and Elixhauser versions), Elixhauser and AHRQ included.

 ICD-9 codes are still in wide use around the world, particularly in the USA where the ICD-9-CM (Clinical Modification) is in widespread use.
 ICD-10 and the corresponding ICD-10-CM are imminent, however a vast amount of patient data is recorded with ICD-9 codes of some kind: this package enables their use in R. A common requirement for medical research involving patients is determining new or existing comorbidities.
-This often get reported in *Table 1* of research papers to demonstrate the similarity of groups.
+This is often reported in *Table 1* of research papers to demonstrate the similarity or differences of groups of patients.
 This package is focussed on fast and accurate generation of this comorbidity information from raw lists of ICD-9 codes.

 ICD-9 codes are not numbers, and great care is needed when matching individual codes and ranges of codes.
 It is easy to make mistakes, hence the need for this package.
 ICD-9 codes can be presented in *short* 5 character format, or *decimal* format, with a decimal place separating the code into two groups.
 There are also codes beginning with V and E which have different validation rules.
 Zeroes after a decimal place are meaningful, so numeric ICD-9 codes cannot be used in most cases.
 In addition, most clinical databases contain invalid codes, and even decimal and non-decimal format codes in different places.
 This package primarily deals with ICD-9-CM (Clinical Modification) codes, but should be applicable or easily extendible to the original WHO ICD-9 system.